geneseframework/complexity/what-is-cognitive-complexity.md

     }
   } // Cognitive Complexity = 3
   ```
   OK, it is probably true that it is more complicated to understand the second `if` because it is nested inside the first one.
 However, is it really *2 times* more complicated than the first `if` ?
 Why not 3, or 1.5 ?
-Do we really need 2 more time to understand the second `if` ?
+Do we really need twice the time to understand the second `if` ?
 If *in reality* it's not 2 but 1.9, the approximation is good.
 If it's nearer to 1.1, we should seriously doubt of the validity of the score given by SonarQube©.

 * **A problem of differentiation**